 Prior to joining APM, Jo gained 25 years’ experience in customer service and people management.
 She began her career in academic publishing and progressed to a global role, leading customer service teams in 20 countries.

 Jo defines high-quality service as responsive and intuitive.
 She considers good communication and being open with people to be vital in her role.

 Some of Jo’s favourite ways to spend her free time include reading and watching films.

-Rebecca Fox, director of membership
+Rebecca Fox, director of membership and business development

 Before joining APM in 2017, Rebecca Fox had already established a strong track record of generating positive commercial results through focusing on the customer and living the values of the organisations she worked for.
 She came to APM as head of commercial and was appointed head of membership in 2019.

 In her current role, Rebecca is responsible for APM’s revenue-generating activities, including membership, corporate partnerships, qualification sales, international growth, and marketing.
 She puts APM’s members – both individual and corporate – at the heart of her decision-making, stating that customer focus and a strategic approach are important factors in achieving objectives.